Datadog Infrastructure pricing: what DevOps and platform teams actually pay

 Frequently asked questions

-How much does Datadog Infrastructure cost?
+How much does Datadog Infrastructure cost per host?

 +